ahmasmibhanu/PaperMind/README.md

 * ⏱️ Reduced manual literature review time by **up to 80%**.
 * 📚 Improved organization and accessibility of research summaries.
 * 👥 Enabled non-technical users to interact with AI-based research tools.
-* 🔬 Demonstrated effective application of LLMs for **scientific text summarization**.
+* 🔬 Demonstrated effective application of LLMs for scientific text summarization.

 ---